vercel/modelfusion/examples/basic/README.md

 # Basic Examples

-Basic examples of how to the the functions in ai-utils.js
+Basic examples of how to the the functions in ModelFusion

 ## Usage